pkaig/Rotorflight-Docs/docs/Tutorial - Setup/motor-and-esc.md

 ![Motor and ESC](./img/motor-1a.png)

-**Motor PWM frequency:** the PWM frequency for your ESC.
+**ESC Update Rate:** the PWM update rate for your ESC.
 Usually between 50-400Hz.

 **Disarm Throttle PWM value:** the value that is sent to the ESC when the craft is disarmed.
 It should stop the motors.
 Usually 1000µs.